Jazz Chisholm Player Props: Marlins vs. Giants

 Giants Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Giants pitching staff ranks seventh in the league.
+- The 9.4 strikeouts per nine innings put together by the Giants pitching staff ranks eighth in the league.

-- The Giants rank 20th in baseball in home runs given up (21 total, 1.5 per game).
+- Giants pitchers combine to rank 20th in baseball in home runs given up (22 total, 1.5 per game).

-- Webb (0-3) gets the starting nod for the Giants in his fourth start of the season.
-He's put together a 6.35 ERA in 17 2/3 innings pitched, with 22 strikeouts.
+- Wood (0-0) makes the start for the Giants, his third of the season.

-- The right-hander last pitched on Tuesday against the Los Angeles Dodgers, when he tossed six innings, allowing four earned runs while giving up six hits.
+- The lefty last appeared in relief on Monday, when he threw 2/3 innings against the Miami Marlins while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.